December-ways 1864 | Dawn to Noon | Cupola

 Rough weather drives them south in large movements.

-There are fall-outs—a pelting of birds down, down into rank, weedy fields; the torn-apart melodies of their deaths ascending from the old, chthonic earth.
+There are fall-outs—a pelting of birds down, down into rank, weedy fields; their last songs ascending from the old, old chthonic earth.

 1:18